What Is Keratoconus?

 Keratoconus (keh-rah-toe-cone-us) is a condition in which the structure of the cornea is not strong enough to maintain its spherical shape, causing the cornea to bulge outward into a shape resembling a cone.
 This leads to a host of symptoms, including blurred and double vision, as well as halos around objects and streaks of light.

-Below you’ll learn more about this condition and discover how Dr. William Altig at The Scleral Lens and Keratoconus Center at Altig Optical can offer a wide range of successful options, so you can keep enjoying clear and comfortable vision.
+Below you’ll learn more about this condition and discover how Our eye doctors at The Scleral Lens and Keratoconus Center at Altig Optical can offer a wide range of successful options, so you can keep enjoying clear and comfortable vision.

 What is Keratoconus?